Updated May 5, 2014

-3) The Seller is a California corporation, limited liability company or partnership that is registered to do business in California.
+3) The Seller is a California corporation, limited liability company or partnership that is NOT a single member entity and which is registered to do business in California.

 4) The Seller can claim a loss or zero gain on the sale by filling out form 593-E (Computation of Estimated Gain or Loss).